 Fig 1.
 Gerrit Dou.
-Male Nude, ca. 1660-65, oil on panel, 25 x 19 cm, The State Hermitage Museum, St. Petersburg, 893 prompted one scholar to argue that Dou's composition served as Metsu's model.
-Hunter Getting Dressed after Bathing, however, predates Dou's painting by some 10 years.
-Moreover, Dou's classicizing image of a soldier pointing into the distance is remarkably different from the smiling hunter in Metsu's work.
+Male Nude, ca. 1660-65, oil on panel, 25 x 19 cm, The State Hermitage Museum, St. Petersburg, 893 image of a soldier pointing into the distance is remarkably different from the smiling hunter in Metsu's work.
 Unlike Dou, Metsu made no effort to hide corporal imperfections or irregularities and gave his hunter a distinctly portrait-like character.